 Suggesting that instructors begin their course design process with a metaquestion, or an overarching question, emerges from my background as a social scientist.
 The social sciences, like all sciences, are reflexive in their nature.
 They not only observe the world, but they also observe how they and other disciplines observe the world.
 For example, this disciplinary reflexivity in my field of sociology produces meta-analyses (a study of studies) and meta-theories (theory of a set of theories), which are also common features of other sciences.
 The prefix “meta” identifies a reflexive stance and therefore, a metaquestion is one that develops, interrogates, and addresses the core questions of a field, discipline, subject, or topic.

 The use of questions to guide decisions about course design has been well established in the teaching and learning literature.
-Wiggins and McTighe have perhaps been the most influential with their chapter in Understanding by Design on the use “essential questions”.
+Wiggins and McTighe have perhaps been the most influential with their chapter in Understanding by Design on the use “essential questions.”
 They suggest that when designing courses we think in terms of questions: “[i]nstead of thinking of content as something to be covered, consider knowledge and skill as the means of addressing questions central to understanding key issues in your subject” (107).
 Essential questions are an important part of course design helping to guide the articulation and measurement of learning goals, design of assignments, as well as the selection of content for the course.
 Essential questions are especially useful for organizing course modules and lessons.
-However, I have found that incorporating a metaquestion into course design brings all these essential questions (and the aspects of the course they refer to) into conversation with each through one overarching reflexive question that guides all the course work that students are engaged in.
+However, I have found that incorporating a metaquestion into course design brings all these essential questions (and the aspects of the course they refer to) into conversation with each other through one overarching reflexive question that guides all the course work that students are engaged in.
 In other words, the metaquestion is the question that asks why the essential questions of a course matter.

 The nature of the metaquestion depends on the course, the instructor, and even the iteration of the course.
 For example, a history course on the American Revolution may ask students to consider if the American Revolution was in fact a revolution.
 An introductory biology course could ask students to consider: what is life?
 In my own upper division course “The Sociology of Food” this past semester I asked students to consider how we can create change in the modern food system.
 Yet, in a previous semester I asked them to consider if agriculture was the worst mistake in human history.